 What is in my dog food?
-From grain free to homemade, to organic and raw diets, the dog food landscape is overflowing with expensive, complicated answers to that question, which is one some pet parents don’t even think to ask.
+From grain free products like the popular Blue Buffalo Freedom Grain Free Large Breed Puppy dog food, to homemade, to organic and raw diets, the dog food landscape is overflowing with expensive, complicated answers to that question, which is one some pet parents don’t even think to ask.
 Why spend extra money and extra time on dog food, when there’s a perfectly good option right there on the grocery shelf?

 Is all the hype about grains and fillers in dog foods true?
 If so, how are we supposed to extend our limited budgets for our pets, when doing so for our human family members may be hard enough?

 As in most areas of our lives, we must make compromises if limited budgets are pulling the strings.
 Knowing which of the biggest pitfalls to look out for can help any pet lover make the smartest decisions for four legged family members and their diets.
 If you can’t adhere to all the guidelines, you can pick and choose the ones that suit your personal philosophies, as well as your budget.

 First 5 Ingredients

 The FDA requires that ingredients be listed in the order of quantity.
 The first ten ingredients tend to make up 80% of the food, even though some dog foods have more than thirty-five ingredients!
 Still, what matters most are the first ten, and even more so, the first five.

 Meat should never be referred to generally.
 You want all your meat products, and especially those in the first five, to be specified whole proteins.
 For example, “chicken” is a whole, specified meat; “poultry” is not.
 Specified protein parts may be “chicken giblets”; not “animal by-products”; specified animal fats may be “chicken fat,” but not “animal fat”.
 For instance, Whole Earth Farms Adult Recipe Dry Dog Food uses all named meat ingredients like chicken, turkey, buffalo, and duck.